Black Mill, Waxholme: Tolkien Two Towers hypothesis

-During the first world war J. R. R. Tolkien was stationed for a time at Thirtle Bridge only a mile or so from Waxholme and Withernsea.
+During the First World War J. R. R. Tolkien was stationed for a time at Thirtle Bridge only a mile or so from Waxholme and Withernsea.
 It is well documented that he found inspiration, created languages and wrote stories while in the area.
 A book detailing the Tolkien Triangle in East Yorkshire contains many such references.
 One of the most well documented inspirations relates to when Tolkien watched his wife Edith sing and dance in the woods adjacent to Roos church near where she stayed while Tolkien was stationed in East Yorkshire which gave him the inspiration for the Elven princess Lúthien Tinúviel.
 A number of articles have been written based on the information in the book including 'Dreaming shires: how East Yorkshire shaped Tolkiens Middle-earth fantasy' and 'How East Yorkshire inspired the worlds of The Hobbit and Lord of the Rings'.

 From Thirtle Bridge the lighthouse at Withernsea stands tall on the horizon less than 2 miles away.
 The Black Mill at Waxholme, while not as tall, but sited halfway between the two has a strong influence on the view from Thirtle Bridge standing as it does on high ground.
-These two 'towers' have been put forward as possible inspiration for Tolkiens The Two Towers.
-There are other possibilities in the Midlands that have been put forward but these are the only two towers with distinct colouring similar to the descriptions in the book.
+These two 'towers' have been put forward as possible inspiration for the towers in the title of Tolkiens second book in the Lord of the Rings trilogy, The Two Towers.

+The mill is referenced as possible inspiration for the Two Towers themselves by local Tolkien author Phil Mathison in his book 'Tolkien in Holderness', an excerpt of which discussing the mill and lighthouse was published in the Holderness Gazette.
+Michael Flowers of the Tolkien Society notes that in Tolkien's drawings of the Two Towers, the White Tower is always depicted looking remarkably lighthouse like, this can be seen most compellingly in the original cover Tolkien created for the Two Towers book, a cover which was rejected by the publishers but which HarperCollins resurrected in 1998 for their 3 volume print.
+As can be seen in the gallery below, the comparisons between the cover, the lighthouse and the mill are striking.
+Aside from the obvious identical colouring and the lighthouse like white tower, the windows in the illustration which appear to have a similar distribution to the windows in each of the buildings, even a similarity between the raised doorway to the Black Tower with steps leading up replicating the entranceway to the Black Mill.